mhx/dwarfs/doc/dwarfs.md

 ## TIPS & TRICKS

+### Adding a DwarFS image to /etc/fstab

+This should be relatively straightforward if you're already familiar with adding other FUSE file systems to `/etc/fstab`.
+An entry looks like this:

+    dwarfs#/path/to/image.dwarfs /mnt/mountpoint fuse noauto,defaults,user,cachesize=1g 0 0

+The first bit before the `#` tells `mount` to look for `mount.dwarfs`, which is installed as a symbolic link to the DwarFS FUSE driver.
+The part after the `#` looks pretty much like any other `fstab` entry.
+It starts with the path of the file system image to mount, followed by the mount point, followed by the file system type (`fuse`), and finally followed by a set of options.

+If you want to automatically mount a DwarFS file system, you'll also need the `allow_other` option to make sure non-privileged users will be able to access the data.
+If you want to work with overlays, you'll need either `allow_other` or `allow_root`.
+For any of these options to work, you will have to set `user_allow_other` in `/etc/fuse.conf`.

 ### Setting up a writable file system on top of a DwarFS image

 This will show you how to set up a read/write layer on top of a